dosco/graphjin/docs/internals.md

 ## QCODE

-This package contains the core of the GraphQL conpiler it handling the lexing and parsing of the GraphQL query transforming it into an internal representation called
+This package contains the core of the GraphQL compiler it handling the lexing and parsing of the GraphQL query transforming it into an internal representation called
 `QCode`.

 This is the first step of the compiling process the `func NewCompiler(c Config)` function creates a new instance of this compiler which has it's own config.